dmuth/Splunk4Docker/README.md

 Wait a minute or two, and you should be able to connect to port 8000 on the host machine and log into Splunk.
 Run the search `index=_internal` and you should see Splunk's internal logs from 4 hosts (3 Indexers plus one Search Head) listed.
 Additionally, all events generated on the Search Head will be forwarded to the 3 Indexers.

+# Volume Export

+Search Head and Indexer containers export the contents of /opt/splunk/var to the Docker Host.
+They can be found under `splunk-search-head/volumes` and `splunk-indexer/volumes` with names like `search-head-1` and `indexer-1`, where the number is the number of the host that was created.
+These directories will persist after the containers exit and when they are restarted, allowing for log retention.

+# Debugging Splunk

+Logs are stored `spunk-(search-head|indexer)/log/splunk/`.
+Logs of interest will be `splunkd.log` for overall system operation and `audit.log` for a list of what searches are being done and what Indexers are connected to.

 # Known Issues

 This works great under CoreOS.
 Under Ubuntu 14.04... not so much.
 I ran into weird issues with installing Splunk and starting Splunk which seem to be volume-related.
 Right now, I am exporting a substatnail portion of the /opt/splunk/ directory to the host running Docker.
 This is mostly for debugging issues.
 I may revisit this decision later.

+`docker restart` does not work correctly.
+I tried running `/opt/splunk/bin/splunk enable boot-start` inside each container, but that does not work.

 # TODO